polkadot-js/docs/docs/api/start/rpc.custom.md

 ## Custom definitions

 RPCs are exposed as a method on a specific module, this means that once available you can call any rpc via the `api.rpc.<module>.<method>(...params[])` endpoints.
+As an example, you can define a `firstModule_testMethod` on the Rust node and once injected it will be callable via `api.rpc.firstModule.testMethod(...`).
 To extend with user-defined RPCs, the injection can happen at the time of API creation with the addition of the `rpc` key (in addition to any other params, such as `types` or `provider`) -

 ```js
 ...